kwonzweig/AI-Recommendation-API/README.md

 - Baseline model can be built to compare the performance of the recommendation model.
 - Domain Expertise can be used to evaluate the model performance.
 - Hyperparameter tuning can be done to improve the model performance.

+### Deployment Steps

+1. **Build Docker Image**: Build the Docker image using the provided Dockerfile.
+2. **Run Docker Container**: Run the Docker container locally to test the API.
+3. **Deploy to Kubernetes**: Deploy the Docker container to a Kubernetes cluster.
+4. **API Testing**: Test the API using Swagger documentation or Postman.
+5. **Monitor and Scale**: Monitor the API performance and scale the deployment as needed.

 ## API Usage Example